Radiography and sonography

 - rural relief services in rural and remote areas.

-Individuals seeking employment as a radiographer in Queensland must hold current registration with the Medical Radiation Practice Board of Australia.
-Individuals working as a radiographer in Queensland are also required to hold a current radiation safety license.
+To practice as a radiographer in Queensland you must be registered with the Medical Radiation Practice Board of Australia.
+You'll also need to have a current radiation safety license.

-Sonographers must maintain a listing on the Australasian Sonographer Accreditation Registry (ASAR).
-Sonographers only performing ultrasound duties do not need to be registered with the Medical Radiation Practice Board of Australia.
+To practice as a sonographer, you must be eligible to be listed on the Australasian Sonographer Accreditation Registry (ASAR).
+If you're a radiographer but only performing ultrasound duties, you don't need to be registered with the Medical Radiation Practice Board of Australia.